 Similarly, imagine a corporate mobile app being used in conjunction with smart cameras to identify employees' cars, available parking spaces, and movement while integrated into the access control system.
 In addition, this app could be used to send notifications to all employees in the event of an emergency or breach.

-We can help companies as they begin and enhance their end-to-end security system with devices and software that bridges the physical security tools with cybersecurity tools.
+We can help companies as they begin and enhance their enterprise security and end-to-end security system with devices and software that bridge the physical security tools with cybersecurity tools.

 See, try and buy allows new and existing customers to experience and learn about these products.
-The ATC guides users in the most critical pieces of the solution, like in this Meraki Cameras and Sensors Lab.
+The labs in our Advanced Technology Center guide users in the most critical pieces of the solution, like in this Meraki Cameras and Sensors Lab.